 Some users found this model too large to hold while grating.

-Drum separates making this easy to clean.
+Drum detaches, making this easy to clean.
 The handle can be installed either side for left or right-handed users.
 Rubber grip features on the handle make it comfortable to use and slip-proof.

 Some users report the finer grade grater doesn't stand up well to hard cheese.